yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 When using a display with a different native resolution than your rendering resolution, you need some way of deciding which pixels will be shown in the final image.
 Filters are used for that!

-At the moment yuzu offers 6 filtering options, each recommended for different scenarios, and with different performance costs.
+Currently, yuzu offers 6 filtering options, each recommended for different scenarios, and with different performance costs.
 We plan to expand this section in the future, adding sliders to let users customize the filters to their own tastes.
 And yes, on GPU limited scenarios, the filter in use can affect framerate.